Board Certified Social Security Attorney in Pensacola, Florida

 - Mental Conditions Eligible for Disability Benefits

 - Social Security Denials & Appeals

-Applying for SSDI and SSI disability benefits can be an extremely difficult process for many applicants due to the length of time it takes for Social Security to make a decision on the claim, and due to the high chance of being denied.
-It is so frustrating to go through the application and be denied that approximately four out of five claimants who are denied do not file an appeal.
+Applying for SSDI and/or SSI benefits can be an extremely difficult process for many applicants due to the length of time it takes for Social Security to make a decision on the claim the high chance of being denied.
+It is so frustrating to go through the lengthy application process and be denied that approximately four out of five claimants who are denied do not file an appeal.

 Hopefully you or your loved one are not going to give up.
 This page is for applicants who want to maximize their chances of winning from the beginning, and so that those who are denied can learn about the system and file an appeal.